 9718 Lake Shore Boulevard and 298 Corning Drive

 Abram Garfield left an indelible mark on the Village of Bratenahl.
-He was elected to the first Village council on December 13, 1904, with fifty-eight votes for and none against.
+He was elected to the first Village council on December 13, 1904, with fifty-eight votes for and none opposed.
 He continued to serve the Village as a council member for 27 years until 1931.

 In 1906, Garfield was commissioned to prepare, with all possible haste, plans, and specifications for a fully equipped, suitable school building on Brighton Road for the Bratenahl Village School District.
 He went on to design the three additions to the school in 1910, 1914, and 1939.

 He designed the magnificent clubhouse for the Country Club in 1908.
 The Clubhouse stood for 56 years until being demolished in 1964 for the two Bratenahl Place Buildings.

-Garfield designed the brick Georgian mansion, carriage house, and stables for Coburn and Gertrude Haskell at 11719 Lake Shore Boulevard.
+Garfield designed the Haskell mansion, carriage house, and stables at 11719 Lake Shore Boulevard.
 The home was demolished around 1952 after being idle for five years.
 The property eventually became part of the Hanna development.

 Garfield married Sarah Grainger Williams on October 14, 1897.
 Abram and Sarah had two children: Edward William born on May 17, 1899, and Mary Louise (Hallaran), known as Polly, born on July 5, 1903.
 Edward attended Bratenahl School.

 In 1898, Abram joined with Frank B. Meade to form Meade & Garfield, a premier residential design architectural firm.
 While in partnership with Frank Meade, Garfield was becoming more associated with Classic Revival architecture while Meade specialized more and more in Tudor Revival.

-From 1905 to 1922, Garfield practiced as Abram Garfield, Architect, designing such notables as Western Reserve University Eldred Hall in 1900, the home of Mrs. John Hay in 1910, the original Babies & Children’s and Maternity Hospital in 1923, and the Woodhill & Seville Homes for the Cleveland Metropolitan Housing Authority.
+From 1905 to 1922, Garfield practiced as Abram Garfield, Architect, designing such notables as Eldred Hall at Western Reserve University in 1900, the original Babies & Children’s and Maternity Hospital in 1923, and the Woodhill & Seville Homes for the Cleveland Metropolitan Housing Authority.
 Garfield was responsible for many of the large homes in Shaker Heights.